[56 F.R. 59899 (November 26, 1991)]

 Pursuant to section 605(b) of the Regulatory Flexibility Act, the ASC certifies that this notice of proposed rulemaking is not expected to have a significant adverse economic impact on a substantial number of small business entities.
 Accordingly, a regulatory flexibility analysis is not required.

-' 1119(b) of Title XI.
+Proposed Rule 1102 would set out the ASC's procedures relating to proceedings granting and terminating temporary waivers under ' 1119(b) of Title XI.
 This section of FIRREA generally requires the ASC to make written findings and to determine that such findings satisfy the stated criteria for granting a waiver.

 The purpose of the proposed rule is to secure a just and orderly determination of administrative proceedings.
 Temporary waiver proceedings by their very nature provide relief for small and large business entities and individuals.